Westminster Motorcycle Crash Attorney

 When you call the Orange County law offices of Bisnar Chase at 949-203-3814 you will receive a comprehensive free consultation.

 Westminster Motorcycle Accident Statistics

-According to California Highway Patrol's 2009 Statewide Integrated Traffic Records System (SWITRS), one fatality and 21 injuries were reported in the city of Westminster as a result of motorcycle accidents.
+According to California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS), in one year, one fatality and 21 injuries were reported in the city of Westminster as a result of motorcycle accidents.
 In Orange County as a whole, 17 people were killed and 735 were injured in motorcycle crashes that year.